mdolab/MACH-Aero/machAeroTutorials/overset_theory.rst

 ADFlow can only process multiblock structured meshes.
 For simple geometries, this is fine.
 But it can be really hard to generate a single structured mesh for a complex geometry.
-It might even be impossible to archive the required mesh quality.
+It might even be impossible to achieve the required mesh quality.

 To mitigate this problem, the overset approach (also called chimera-patch) was developed.
 Instead of having one big structured mesh, the fluid domain is split up in different, overlapping meshes.
 The